papiche/Astroport.ONE/README.md

 > Look for details & extend as you like in ~/.zen/Astroport.ONE/API/QRCODE.sh

+ACTUAL BEHAVIOUR IS TO RECEIVE QRCODE VALUES

-If is IPNS & local PLAYER ?
+1) Is IPNS key & PLAYER is local ?
 Redirect to G1BILLET

-If is G1*?
+2) Is G1*?
 Redirect to G1WishApp / Export Tags from TW

 http://astroport.localhost:1234/?qrcode=G1Serie&tw=k51qzi5uqu5dgobi9ozzzvdftqfd3hd7a1488nzymky1edz8j779jov7sbemc0
 redirect to